 Application Servers can also subscribe to the S-CSCF Registration Event Package after receiving the third party registration request.
-After subscribing to the event package with the S-CSCF, the application will expect to receive the notifications from the S-CSCF, which may carry the user's implicitly registered public user identities and user's registration event information.
+After subscribing to the event package with the S-CSCF, the application will expect to receive the notifications from the S-CSCF, which may carry the user's implicitly registered public user identities, the user's terminal current capabilities and the user's registration event information.